CreatingChange/Intermediate/README.md

 You can and should use "col-lg-x", "col-sm-x" etc. when working on large projects to remain responsive and have the ability to define how your project looks on different screen sizes.
 Boostrap itself has info about what qualifies as small, medium, large, etc. For now, we'll stick to medium for the sake of time.

+##Contact your senator!

+In this section we are going write the code that will allow a person to enter their state abbreviation and find their senator.

+This function